I want to change my political party and update my address, how do I do that?

 Can I change my ballot once it has been cast?

-No. Once your ballot has been scanned and accepted by the optical scanner, or your mail ballot has been deposited in a secure ballot intake station, or mailed to the Election Office, it is deemed cast.
+No. Once your ballot has been scanned and accepted by the optical scanner or your mail ballot has been deposited in a secure ballot intake station or received in the Election Office, it is deemed cast and cannot be retrieved or changed.

 What if I can’t make it to the polls on Election Day?

-In Florida there are three methods for voters to cast their ballot in an election – Early Voting, Vote-by-Mail, or on Election Day.
-The Florida Legislature made no excuse voting by mail available to all voters in 2001.
+In Florida, there are three methods for voters to cast their ballot in an election: Early Voting, Vote-by-Mail, or on Election Day.
+The Florida Legislature made no-excuse voting by mail available to all voters in 2002.
 In 2004, the Legislature signed the law creating Early Voting in Florida.

 If I requested a Mail Ballot, can I change my mind and vote in person?

 Yes.
-Please bring your Mail Ballot packet to the polls and you will be issued an Early Voting or precinct ballot when you check in.
+Please bring your Mail Ballot to the polls and you will be asked to surrender it and be issued an Early Voting or Election Day ballot when you check in.

 How do I know if my ballot has been counted?